Welcome (EP): Background

 At the time of recording this album, the band was just a music duo, composed of singer Joe Talbot and bassist Adam Devonshire, who met while at College in Exeter, eventually deciding to start a band.

 Idles have their roots in the Bat-Cave Night Club in Bristol.
 According to Talbot, "It took us a long time to get productive because we didn’t know what the fuck we were doing at all, we were fucking terrible for a long time."
 The band's first release was the Welcome EP in 2012.
 By 2014 the band comprised Talbot, Devonshire, guitarists Mark Bowen and Lee Kiernan, and drummer Jon Beavis.
 They released a second EP, Meat, and Meta, an EP of remixes, in 2015, and then started writing songs for their debut album.

 Critical reception

 At the time of the EP, the band was still relatively unknown outside of the local music scene in their native Bristol.

 Local music website Gold Flake Paint reviewed the album in a mixed review calling it mysterious.
-Write, Tom Johnson, summarized the EP as "across this impressive introduction Idles show glimpses of light and dark, restraint and release, and joy and sorrow; to the point where you’re never quite sure where you stand with them – and whether you are, in fact, welcome at all.
+Writer Tom Johnson summarized the EP as "across this impressive introduction Idles show glimpses of light and dark, restraint and release, and joy and sorrow; to the point where you’re never quite sure where you stand with them – and whether you are, in fact, welcome at all.
 Something tells us it’ll be worth sticking around to find out though."